trdroid/ReactJS-Sample-Apps/courses-app/README.md

 [21:03:42] Finished 'html' after 5.91 ms
 ```

-Refresh the browser to view updated "index.html" file placed in "dist/" directory by the "html" Gulp task.
+Refresh the browser to view the updated "index.html" file placed in "dist/" directory by the "html" Gulp task.

 ![](_misc/Browser%20snapshot%20-%20after%20making%20changes.png)

+Create a new Gulp task to open the browser with the request to "http://localhost:8999/" automatically.

 ```js
 "use strict";